 During 2011, Diamondback O&G LLC purchased certain assets, real estate and rights in a lease covering land in Wisconsin that is prospective for mining oil and natural gas fracture grade sand for \$4.2 million from an unrelated third party.
-On October 7, 2011, Diamondback O&G LLC contributed these assets, real estate and lease rights to a newly-formed entity, Muskie Holdings LLC, or Muskie (now known as Muskie Proppant LLC), in exchange for a 48.6% equity interest.
+On October 7, 2011, Diamondback O&G LLC contributed these assets, real estate and lease rights to a newly-formed entity, Muskie Holdings LLC, or Muskie, in exchange for a 48.6% equity interest.
 The remaining equity interests in Muskie were held 25% by Gulfport and 26.4% by entities controlled by Wexford.
 Through additional contributions from the Wexford controlled entities to Muskie, Diamondback O&G LLC's equity interest decreased to approximately 33%.
 In June 2012, Diamondback O&G LLC distributed its remaining interest in Muskie to its member, which is an entity controlled by Wexford.
-We began purchasing sand from Muskie in March 2013.
-We incurred costs of \$234,000 for the three months ended March 31, 2013.
-As of March 31, 2013, we owed Muskie \$213,000.